Karel Zaalberg: Final years

 After his breakup with Dekker, coinciding with a temporary decline in his journalistic career and the death of his beloved wife, his health started failing.
 He still however experienced his finest hour when he acted as chairman at the founding meeting of the Indo-European Alliance (Dutch: ‘Indo Europeesch Verbond') in 1919.
 As a board member of the 'IEV' he became a representative in the Dutch East Indies 'Volksraad' (House of Assembly), an infant form of local parliament, where he remained highly vocal about the need for native educational facilities.
 At age 53 he succumbed to his health issues.
 Under the leadership of his successor Dick de Hoog his 'IEV' would become the single most important Indo movement in the Dutch East Indies, with close to 15,000 members.

-Although he is widely acknowledged as one of the great leaders driving the emancipation of the Indo community in Dutch-ruled colonial society, his dream of building a large educated political Indo cadre that could lead the East Indies to independence was never realised.
-In fact in the end his biggest fear came to be.
-After further detrimental marginalisation, the vulnerable Indo community was squashed in the inevitable clash between Dutch colonialism and the Indonesian independence movement.
+He was associated with efforts to promote the political and social advancement of the Indo community in the Dutch East Indies.
+His vision of developing a broad, educated Indo political leadership was not realised.
+During the late colonial period and the Indonesian National Revolution, the position of the Indo community deteriorated significantly, and many Indos were displaced or emigrated from Indonesia.